 Providing financial aid to the point of need in times of crisis

-We are currently sending crisis funds to support our partners working in response to the war in Ukraine.
+We continue to send crisis funds, which support our partners' work in response to the war in Ukraine.
 Previously, our crisis fund has enabled us to support partners who provided aid to survivors of the Albanian earthquakes in 2019.

 The war continues and partners continue to support refugees who have left the country as well as displaced people in Ukraine.

 Beginning of Life, based in Chisinau, Moldova, continue to work with churches in Ukraine to provide aid to those who are still in the country and support refugees in Moldova.